superboubek/bcd/README.md

 Converts a raw file with all samples into the inputs for the Bayesian Collaborative Denoiser (bcd_cli) program.

 Required arguments list:
-* _raw-input-file_,  the file path to the input binary raw sample setr file,
+* _raw-input-file_,  the file path to the input binary raw sample set file,
 * _output-prefix_, the file path to the output image, without .exr extension.

 RAW sample images follow the following header structure: